-- 6.(1) In making assessments, the assessor must assess all interests in reserve lands that are subject to taxation under the Taxation Law and all interests for which payments-in-lieu of taxes may be accepted by Council. - (2) Except where otherwise provided in this Law, the assessor must assess each interest in reserve lands at value. - (3) The assessor must determine the assessed value of an interest in reserve lands and must enter the assessed value of the interest in the assessment roll.
+- 6.(1) In making assessments, the assessor must assess all interests in reserve lands that are subject to taxation under the Taxation Law and all interests for which payments in lieu of taxes may be accepted by Council. - (2) Except where otherwise provided in this Law, the assessor must assess each interest in reserve lands at value. - (3) The assessor must determine the assessed value of an interest in reserve lands and must enter the assessed value of the interest in the assessment roll.

 [Note to First Nation: Consider the inclusion of these provisions and discuss with the assessor.
-Linear rights are often assessed as separate interests on reserve lands.1 accordance with the law.
+Linear rights are often assessed as separate interests on reserve lands.]